nsnam/ns-3-dev-git/doc/contributing/source/coding-style.rst

 * Check if there are no trailing whitespace.
 Always checked.
 * Check if there are no tabs.
 Respects clang-format guards.
 * Check if source code files use SPDX licenses rather than GPL license text.
 Respects clang-format guards.
+* Check if files have the correct encoding (UTF-8).
+Always checked.

 The process returns a zero exit code if all files adhere to these rules.
 If there are files that do not comply with the rules, the process returns a non-zero